 How to Refer a Student

-What is the role of faculty, staff, and administrators in the referral process?
+What role do faculty, staff and administrators play in the referral process?

-These behaviors usually show students in obvious crisis who need emergency care:
+These behaviors usually indicate that students are in crisis and need emergency intervention:

 - Highly disruptive behavior

 - Seeing/hearing things that are not present; beliefs or actions greatly at odds with reality

 - Student reports or appears to be in crisis

 - If the student is with you, stay with the student.
 Do not leave the student unattended.